 An international conference organized by the Center for Italian Studies and the Music Department of the University of Pennsylvania in collaboration with the Institute for Music of the Fondazione Giorgio Cini in Venice, Italy.

 Today, scholars from various disciplines fully recognize the great cultural value of seventeenth century opera librettos and their extraordinary effectiveness in working as a conduit for music and spectacle, contradicting Giovan Mario Crescimbeni's 1700 claim that librettos like Giacinto Andrea Cicognini's Giasone (music by Cavalli) were emblematic of the decline of Italian poetry and of the diminishing power of affections (la forza degli affetti).
 The conference will situate these works in relation both to contemporaneous European literatures and to the musical settings and productions for which librettos provide the indispensable launching platform.
 Another focus will be the lives, careers, and roles of individual librettists, as participating in larger networks of production, circulation and consumption involving patrons, impresarios, composers, set designers, and other agents involved in the business of opera.

 Plenary speakers will include Guillaume Bernardi, Mauro Calcagno, Anne-Madeleine Goulet, Carlo Lanfossi, Barbara Nestola, Sara Elisa Stangalino, Giada Viviani, and other scholars.

-A concert of seventeenth-century arias by renowned soprano Julianne Baird, http://juliannebaird.camden.rutgers.edu/, will open the conference the evening of November 12.
+"The Power of Affections: Vocal Music from Seventeenth-Century Italy", a concert of seventeenth-century arias by renowned soprano Julianne Baird, http://juliannebaird.camden.rutgers.edu/, will open the conference November 12, 7:30pm.